Sapam Kunjakeswor Singh: 2012

 After the defeat in the 2012 Election, Sapam Keba began looking for alternate political options since the AITC did not perform as well as people hoped for.
 In this period, BJP began their rise in the narrative of the country.
-In December, 2013 Sapam Keba joined BJP in the presence of Tapir Gao, Former MP from Arunachal Pradesh and in-charge of BJP Manipur and under the state BJP Presidentship of Th.
+In December 2013 Sapam Keba joined BJP in the presence of Tapir Gao, Former MP from Arunachal Pradesh and in-charge of BJP Manipur and under the state BJP Presidency of Th.
 Chaoba Singh, Former Union Minister.
 The joining of Sapam Keba to the BJP was before Narendra Modi became the official Prime Ministerial candidate of the BJP and at a time when not many in Manipur were enthusiastic about joining the BJP.

 After joining the BJP, Sapam Keba was appointed one of the executive members of BJP Manipur Pradesh and later on was inducted as one of the core-committee members.

 2017

 Despite working judiciously for the BJP and even upon repeated assurances from the State BJP leadership that the BJP ticket would be decided on the winnability factor, Sapam Keba's name was overlooked for the nomination.
 Sapam Keba joined the regional party NEIDP and fought the 2017 state assembly election however lost the election by a slimmest of margin of only 114 votes against the incumbent Indian National Congress Minister Ak.
 Mirabai.
 The BJP candidate secured only 3,173 votes and lost his deposit.